Blog Comments are Dead: 13 Changes & Best Practices to Consider When Designing a Blog

 Put share buttons at the top of the article template, and potentially on the sides and bottom, but make sure they’re not too distracting.

-Email signup box and calls to action
+Email signup box and calls to action: fewer popups, more slide-ins

 But getting the visitor to subscribe is all about the little signup box.
 This is conversion optimization for email list growth and it happens in many places.